ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         * ``<reduced_diags_name>.bin_min_abs`` (`float`) and ``<reduced_diags_name>.bin_min_ord`` (`float`)
             These are the minimum value of the bins for the abscissa and ordinate axis respectively.
+            Particles with values outside of these ranges are discarded.

         * ``<reduced_diags_name>.filter_function(t,x,y,z,ux,uy,uz,w)`` (`string`) optional
             Users can provide an expression returning a boolean for whether a particle is taken